|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Built by Douglas.
-Delivered to the U. S. Army Air Force (USAAF) as A-24-DE Dauntless serial number 41-15760.
+Constructors Number 893.
+Delivered to the U. S. Army Air Force (USAAF) as A-24 Dive Bomber serial number 41-15760.
 Disassembled and shipped overseas across the Pacific and reassembled.

-Assigned to the 5th Air Force, 27th Bombardment Group, 91st Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 27th Bombardment Group (27th BG), 91st Bombardment Squadron (91st BS).
 No known nickname or nose art.

-On August 25, 1941 this A-24 was damaged while landing then repaired.
-By early February 1942 this A-24 operated from Malang Airfield on the northern coast of eastern Java.
+On August 25, 1941 this A-24 suffered landing damage and afterwards was repaired.
+By early February 1942 operated from Singosari Airfield (Malang) in eastern Java.

-On February 20, 1942 took off from Malang Airfield on Java piloted by 2nd Richard H. Launder, O-421633 with gunner Cpl Irvin W. Lnenicka, 06581779 as one of seven A-24 Dive Bombers on a dive bombing mission against the Japanese landing force off Bali.
-Over the target, this A-24 was hit by anti-aircraft fire in the oil cooler and nearly landed at an airfield occupied by the Japanese before aborting the landing and returning to base safely.
+On February 20, 1942 took off from Singosari Airfield (Malang) on Java piloted by 2nd Richard H. Launder, O-421633 with gunner Cpl Irvin W. Lnenicka, 06581779 as one of seven A-24 Dive Bombers on a dive bombing mission against the Japanese landing force off Bali.
+Over the target, this A-24 was hit by anti-aircraft fire in the oil cooler.
+Damaged, Launder almost landed at an airfield occupied by the Japanese before realizing his error, aborting the landing and returning to eastern Java and landed safely.

 Lnenicka passed away on October 18, 1992.
 He is buried at Terrace Heights Memorial Park in Yakima, WA at section 81, block 99.